Borealiscodes/NDH-Core/NDH/Case-Studies/Emergent-Cultural/Emergent-Case-Study-Catnip-Spice-Meme-v1.0-ASCII.md

 > **“The spice must flow, it is essential for traversal of space.”**

 This is a **synthetic sentence**, not a retrieved one.
 It is the *idealized structural version* of the meme.

 ---

-# 🜆 **5.
+## 🜆 **5.
 SUBSTITUTION ENGINE**
-### *Catnip → Spice Mapping*
+### Catnip → Spice Mapping

-Your brain automatically applied the meme substitution:

 ```
 catnip        → spice
 cat trance    → prescience
 cat zoomies   → traversal
 ```

-This is the same substitution NDH uses in cultural engines:
+This mirrors NDH cultural‑engine substitution:

 - ecological → metaphysical
 - behavioral → teleological